Aldo10012/EZNetworking/README.md

 ## Contributing 🤝

-Contributions to are always welcomed!
+Contributions are always welcome!
 For more details see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License 📄